Cookies and Consent Management

 The secure flag is an additional flag for letting the browser send the cookie only when on encrypted HTTPS transmissions.
 This ensures that your cookie is not visible to an attacker in, for instance, a man-in-the-middle attack.
 We have no authentication information in that cookie nor any type of sensitive information, so we’re not in danger of a XSS attack not needing to set the cookie as secure by default.
 Again, the worst thing an attacker could do is steal our cookie and take that user’s device ID and user ID.

-Based on those premises, we do not consider this as a security vulnerability.
+Based on those premises, Amplitude does not consider this as a security vulnerability.

 Will cookies cause old events that were unsent to fire into a project with a different API Key?